 The two person teams will start at a designated hole and will alternate drives on each hole if they advance.
 After the first hole the 6 teams with the low scores will advance for the second hole with any ties determined by a chip off.
 And finally the 3rd hole has 4 teams advancing with the winner having the low score on the hole –again with a chip of if necessary to determine 1st, 2nd, and 3rd places.
 Points will be awarded as follows: 1st -2 points, 2nd-1 point, and 3rd -½ point.

-How do you participate in this great event?
+How do you qualify for this great event?

 Since this is an important competition we would like to be able to verify handicaps if needed.
-We will ask that you submit your handicap and your home Club, along with your club’s professional name and phone number.
-This will help your state’s Team Captain determine who to place you up against from the competing state.
+When you register, we will ask that you submit your handicap and the club you play out of with your club professional’s name.
+This will help your State’s Team Captain determine who to place you up against from the competing state.

-Let’s get ready for some great golf with MBSA’s even greatest golfers!
+Let’s get ready for some great golf with MBSA’s even greater golfers!